yangshun/cs3217-problem-sets-writeup/public/ps/PS2/PS2.md

 All students use their own certificates, issued on the Mac they connected first.
 If they wanna use another Mac, they must export and import their profile from Xcode by themselves.

-Students may need to install the WWDC certificate authority, which can be downloaded from the online developer portal.

 ​ Once that’s done, let’s try to install a very simple application, in fact, just a blank application.
 Create a single-view iPad application, named **DeviceTest**.
 Make sure you fill in `nus.cs3217` (case sensitive) as your company.
-Then change the target platform from simulator to iPad in the scheme selector in the top part of the IDE.
+Then change the target platform from simulator to your iPad in the scheme selector in the Toolbar.
 Run your application and see that it can be loaded into iPad to run.
 Now that you are able to successfully deploy an application on the iPad, you can do the same for your future applications by applying similar steps.

 Section 2 - Background
 --